AmshuKM/VLSI-Asic-flow-Opensource_Procedure/README.md

 If you are confident in using linux , you can use tcl scripts or .ys scripts for yosys as well.

+## 🧾 Acknowledgment

+This work builds upon the [OpenROAD Project](https://github.com/The-OpenROAD-Project/OpenROAD),
+an open-source initiative for autonomous, open, and reproducible digital layout generation.
+All tool usage and commands in this repository reference the official OpenROAD toolchain under the BSD 3-Clause License.
+Portions of this workflow are derived from examples provided by the OpenROAD Project (BSD 3-Clause License).

 ### Regards